 With local, national and global demand for Aircraft Maintenance Engineers soaring, Okanagan College is working with industry to train the next generation of skilled technicians.
-Our AME programs position graduates for immediate entry into the field of aviation.
-Choose from two program options:
+Our aircraft maintenance program graduates are prepared for immediate entry into the field of aviation.

-The training provided is applicable to both rotary wing aircraft (helicopters) and fixed wing aircraft, covering a wide range of subjects with emphasis on practical training.
+This newly re-titled program teaches skills for both rotary wing aircraft (helicopters) and fixed wing aircraft, covering a wide range of subjects with emphasis on practical training.
 Some of the major subjects taught include aviation law, theory of flight, power plants (turbine and piston), air frame structures and systems, hydraulics, electrical and avionics systems.
-Click here for more information on the AME M-License program.